 As a consequence, AI researchers and practitioners have focused their attention on explainable AI to help them better trust and understand models at scale.
 The challenges for the research community include (i) defining model explainability, (ii) formulating explainability tasks for understanding model behavior and developing solutions for these tasks, and finally (iii) designing measures for evaluating the performance of models in explainability tasks.

-In this tutorial, we will present an overview of model interpretability and explainability in AI, key regulations / laws, and techniques / tools for providing explainability as part of AI/ML systems.
-Then, we will focus on the application of explainability techniques in industry, wherein we present practical challenges / guidelines for effectively using explainability techniques and lessons learned from deploying explainable models for several web-scale machine learning and data mining applications.
-We will present case studies across different companies, spanning application domains such as search & recommendation systems, hiring, sales, lending, and fraud detection.
-Finally, based on our experiences in industry, we will identify open problems and research directions for the data mining / machine learning community.
+In this tutorial, we will first motivate the need for model interpretability and explainability in AI from societal, legal, customer/end-user, and model developer perspectives.
+[Note: Due to time constraints, we will not focus on techniques/tools for providing explainability as part of AI/ML systems.]
+Then, we will focus on the real-world application of explainability techniques in industry, wherein we present practical challenges / implications for using explainability techniques effectively and lessons learned from deploying explainable models for several web-scale machine learning and data mining applications.
+We will present case studies across different companies, spanning application domains such as search and recommendation systems, sales, lending, and fraud detection.
+Finally, based on our experiences in industry, we will identify open problems and research directions for the research community.

 Tutorial Outline and Description